 Finally, string valued capabilities, such as ce (clear to end of line sequence) are given by the two character code, an '=', and then a string ending at the next following ':'.
 A delay in milliseconds may appear after the '=' in such a capability, and padding characters are supplied by the editor after the remainder of the string is sent to provide this delay.
-The delay can be either a integer, e.g. '20', or an integer followed by an 'o', i.e. '3o'.
-A 'o' indicates that the padding required is proportional to the number of lines affected by the operation, and the amount given is the per-affected-unit padding required.
-When a 'o' is specified, it is sometimes useful to give a delay of the form '3.5' specify a delay per unit to tenths of milliseconds.
+The delay can be either a integer, e.g. '20', or an integer followed by an '', i.e. '3'.
+A '' indicates that the padding required is proportional to the number of lines affected by the operation, and the amount given is the per-affected-unit padding required.
+When a '' is specified, it is sometimes useful to give a delay of the form '3.5' specify a delay per unit to tenths of milliseconds.

 A number of escape sequences are provided in the string valued capabilities for easy encoding of characters there.
-A E maps to an ESCAPE character, "x maps to a control-x for any appropriate x, and the sequences $\ln r t b f$ give a newline, return, tab, backspace and formfeed.
-Finally, characters may be given as three octal digits after a Λ , and the characters" and \max be given as Λ " and Λ .
+A E maps to an ESCAPE character, x maps to a control-x for any appropriate x, and the sequences $\ln r t b f$ give a newline, return, tab, backspace and formfeed.
+Finally, characters may be given as three octal digits after a A, and the characters and $\max b given as ^ and A$ .
 If it is necessary to place a : in a capability it must be escaped in octal as 072.
 If it is necessary to place a null character in a string capability it must be encoded as 200.
 The routines which deal with termcap use C strings, and strip the high bits of the output very late so that a 200 comes out as a 000 would.